 In How to Train Your Dragon, the dragon Toothless has teeth.
 Being retractable, they're mostly hidden, and show up when he eats or attacks.
 Hiccup's father Stoick is not The Stoic.
 And Hiccup never gets hiccups (though in the series it's explained that runts are named Hiccup.)

 The Pink Panther movies are not about a feline.
 The "Pink Panther" is a diamond that plays a major role in some, but not all, of the films.
-The cartoon panther that originally appeared in the first film's credits, also called The Pink Panther, took on a life of its own as a TV cartoon and advertising mascot.
+The cartoon panther that originally appeared in the first film's credits, also called The Pink Panther, took on a life of its own as a film and TV cartoon character and advertising mascot.

 At no point in the Alone in the Dark (2005), are any of the characters ever alone in the dark.
 They are either with someone else at the time, or they are not in the dark.
 The film was based on a video game in which the player character is alone in a haunted house.